KalciferKandari/blender_remap/readme.md

 ### main_remap_names.py

-Renames the select data and ensure all the internal and external links still work within a project directory.
+Renames the selected data and ensures all the internal and external links still work within a project directory.

 #### Usage